Achieve Mastery of Medical Concepts

 Aortic stenosis Stenosis Hypoplastic Left Heart Syndrome (HLHS) (AS) is the narrowing of the aortic valve Aortic valve The valve between the left ventricle and the ascending aorta which prevents backflow into the left ventricle.
 Heart: Anatomy aperture.

-• Causes varying degrees of blood flow Flow Blood flows through the heart, arteries, capillaries, and veins in a closed, continuous circuit.
-Flow is the movement of volume per unit of time.
-Flow is affected by the pressure gradient and the resistance fluid encounters between 2 points.
-Vascular resistance is the opposition to flow, which is caused primarily by blood friction against vessel walls.
+• Causes varying degrees of blood flow Blood flow Blood flow refers to the movement of a certain volume of blood through the vasculature over a given unit of time (e.g., mL per minute).
 Vascular Resistance, Flow, and Mean Arterial Pressure obstruction between the left ventricle (LV) and the aorta Aorta The main trunk of the systemic arteries.
 Mediastinum and Great Vessels: Anatomy

 • Consequently, produces left ventricular pressure overload